 Many communities and regional groups in Massachusetts received an additional but welcomed surprise on October 31, 2013.
-Not only did the Bay State welcome another World Series victory celebration on this, the day perennially set aside for Halloween, but the Patrick Administration announced a total of $2.47 million in grants to be dispensed among 136 cities, towns, regional groups and non-profit organizations to assist them in efforts to increase the diversion, reuse, composting and recycling of materials in the solid waste stream.
+Not only did the Bay State welcome another World Series victory celebration on this, the day perennially set aside for Halloween, but the Commonwealth announced a total of $2.47 million in grants to be dispensed among 136 cities, towns, regional groups and non-profit organizations to assist them in efforts to increase the diversion, reuse, composting and recycling of materials in the solid waste stream.

 These competitive grants are funded through the Sustainable Materials Recovery Program (SMRP).
 The SMRP offers funding for activities that will reduce the amount of waste disposed in landfills and incinerators.
 Waste prevention and recycling reduce greenhouse gas emissions by cutting methane production in landfills, thereby saving energy and increasing forest carbon sequestration.

 Funds have been awarded in several categories, including: start-up incentives for Pay-As-You-Throw programs; wheeled carts for curbside collection of recyclables and kitchen food waste for composting; large containers for collection of target materials at municipal transfer stations; funding for local recycling enforcement coordinators; school recycling assistance programs; organics capacity building projects; innovative waste reduction projects and small-scale initiatives.